-The 104 has been designed to accomplish its greater variety of functions in the simplest manner possible - great attention has been paid to durability, and ease of maintenance.
-The base splicer of the 104 range has nine sub-assemblies, mounted on a simple body, through which air-ways conduct the compressed air for the splicing action.
+The 103 has been designed to accomplish its greater variety of functions in the simplest manner possible - great attention has been paid to durability, and ease of maintenance.
+The base splicer of the 103 range has eight sub-assemblies, mounted on a simple body, through which air-ways conduct the compressed air for the splicing action.

-1. Trigger.
-Pressing the trigger initiates the splicing operation.

-2. Air valve - blast.
-When the trigger is pressed, it moves the valve, allowing compressed air to pass into the main splicer body for splicing.

-3. Air valve - knife.
-When the trigger is pressed, it moves the valve, allowing compressed air to pass into the main splicer body for cutting of the waste yarn ends.

-4. Pad.
-When the air valve - blast begins to move, it allows compressed air to close the pad onto the surface of the splicing chamber, prior to the splicing operation.

-5. Splicing chamber.
+- 1. Trigger.
+Pressing the trigger initiates the splicing operation. - 2.
+Air valve blast.
+When the trigger is pressed, it moves the valve, allowing compressed air to pass into the main splicer body for splicing. - 3.
+Air valve knife.
+When the trigger is pressed, it moves the valve, allowing compressed air to pass into the main splicer body for cutting of the waste yarn ends. - 4.
+Pad.
+When the air valve blast begins to move, it allows compressed air to close the pad onto the surface of the splicing chamber, prior to the splicing operation. - 5.
+Splicing chamber.
 This has a profiled recess on the front face which, with the closed pad, forms the volume in which the splice is formed.
-Movement of the air valve allows compressed air to enter the chamber, to form the splice.

-6. Side plates.
-The side plates provide a means of guiding the yarn across the splicing chamber.

-7. Extension Block.
-This provides extra distance between the knife and splicing chamber improving strength and consistency of the splice.

-8. Yarn clamps.
-Yarn clamps are fitted to some of the 104 range.
-They are attached to the side plate on the exit side of the splicing chamber; they restrain the yarns, holding them in the correct position for the splicing operation.
+Movement of the air valve allows compressed air to enter the chamber, to form the splice. - 6.
+Side plates.
+The side plates provide a means of quiding the yarn across the splicing chamber. - 7.
+Yarn clamps.
+Yarn clamps are fitted to some of the 103 range.
+They are attached to the side plate on the exit side of the splicing chamber; they restrain the yarns, holding them in the correct position for the splicing operation. - 8.
+Knives.

-9. Knives.
 Two scissor-knives are fitted, on the exit side of the splicing chamber.
 These cut off waste yarn during the splicing operation.